samhimit/samhimit.github.io/others/_posts/2022-10-07-3dpaintings.md

 </center>

 3D Printed Paintings started in USC's chapter of [3D4E](3d4e.org) and continued as a personal project.
 It's primary goal is to transform 2D images into 3D models that can then printed.
 The source code can be found [here](https://github.com/samhimit/3d-printed-paintings)

+***

 ## Process

+To create a 3D model from a 2D image I employed [numpy-stl](https://pypi.org/project/numpy-stl/).
+The image is first converted into grayscale, then each pixel's grayscale value is mapped to the height of the point in the 3D model.

 ## Iteration